 It is important to note that EGI ensures the management of certain investment funds directly whereas the management of other funds is delegated either to the Group or externally.

 As of today, EGI manages directly:

-- 2 sub-funds within 1 UCITS,
+- 1 sub-fund within 1 UCITS,

 - 1 delegated Italian sub-fund,

-- 3 AIFs.
+- 3 AIFs (the 2 RAIFs and Cutting II).

 As of today EGI delegates externally the management of investment funds as follows: